developerpiru/TRACS/README.md

 	```
 ---
 ## Using TRACS with Docker

+Access the desktop of your Windows, Linux or Mac OS device.
+You need to connect remotely to the desktop if you are using a remote\cloud server ([see instructions above](https://github.com/developerpiru/TRACS#install-vnc-client-on-your-local-computer)).

 ### Docker on Windows
 #### Installation
 1. Download and install Docker Desktop for Windows 10 Pro\Enterprise here: https://www.docker.com/products/docker-desktop